-Back to the late 1800’s when the Menge Brothers cut the 5 mile long Caloosahatchee Channel from Lake Okeechobee to Lake Hicpochee and Hamilton Disston removed the limestone rapids at the west end of Lake Flirt, at the original headwaters of the Caloosahatchee River.
+Travel back to the late 1800s, when the Menge Brothers cut the 5-mile long Caloosahatchee Channel from Lake Okeechobee to Lake Hicpochee and Hamilton Disston removed the limestone rapids at the west end of Lake Flirt, at the original headwaters of the Caloosahatchee River.
 These actions combined to begin draining the mighty Lake Okeechobee and the surrounding wetlands to the Gulf of Mexico

-The River at that time resembled a serpent as it twisted its way to the Gulf of Mexico at Punta Rassa.
+The river at that time resembled a serpent as it twisted its way to the Gulf of Mexico at Punta Rassa.
 Many of the bends were so tight the steamboats had to use lines (ropes) tied to trees to turn the vessels.
-One such bend, named Devils Elbow, we traverse today as it is one of the 6 remaining oxbows in the river section between State Route 31 Bastille Bridge and the Franklin Locks.
+One such bend, named Devil’s Elbow, we traverse today as it is one of the six remaining oxbows in the river section between State Route 31 Bastille Bridge and the Franklin Locks.

-- How many Oxbows will we visit?
-At least 3 of the 6
+- How many oxbows will we visit?
+At least three of the six.